sudhanshrestha/ChatFinancial/README.md

 ### 5. Run the app:
 **Note:** You will need to have `ollama` program running before doing this step, ensure its running on the background.
-After installing the dependencies, you can start the Streamlit app with:
+After installing the dependencies and ensuring ollama is running, you can start the Streamlit app with:
 ```bash
 streamlit run app.py  # or whatever your main file is named
 ```